West Africa Squadron: History

-On 25 March 1807, Britain formally abolished the slave trade and prohibited British subjects from trading in slaves and from crewing, sponsoring, and fitting out any slave ships.
-The Act also included a clause allowing the seizure of ships without slave cargoes on board but equipped to trade in slaves.
+On 25 March 1807 the British Parliament passed the Slave Trade Act 1807, which prohibited British subjects from engaging in the Atlantic slave trade and from crewing, sponsoring and fitting out slave ships.
+The act also included a clause allowing the seizure of ships without slave cargoes on board but equipped to trade in slaves.
 The practical implementation of the part of the Act aiming to eliminate the trade as a whole proved an enormous challenge from the start, especially against non-British vessels.
 The small British force was empowered, in the context of the ongoing Napoleonic Wars, to stop any ship bearing the flag of an enemy nation, making suppression activities temporarily much easier.
 Being one of the largest slave-trading powers at the time and Britain's close ally against France, however, Portugal in particular managed to evade most of the Act's enforcement for its ships, until February 1810, when, under intense diplomatic pressure from London, the Portuguese government signed a convention that allowed British ships to police Portuguese traffic, meaning Portugal could only trade in slaves from its own African possessions.
 To boost enforcement, the Admiralty dispatched two further vessels in 1818 to police the African coast.

 The privateer (a private vessel operating under a letter of marque) Dart, chasing slavers to profit from the bounties set by the British government, made the first captures of Portuguese slave ships under the 1810 convention.
 Dart, and in 1813 another privateer, Kitty, were the only two vessels to pursue slavers for profit and thus augment the efforts of the West Africa Squadron.
 The fact that few, if any, other privateers acted on the side of the Squadron, together with the short duration of the involvement of these two vessels, suggests that private participation did not turn out to be particularly profitable and that the bounties were not set high enough to justify the efforts and risks in the minds of privateers.